sdiehl/kaleidoscope/tutorial.md

   runtime, instead of inlining them all the way.
 * **memory management** - Currently we can only access the stack in Kaleidoscope.
-It would also be useful to be able to allocate heap memory, either with calls to the standard libc malloc/free interface or with a garbage collector.
+It would also be useful to be able to allocate heap memory, either with calls to the standard libc malloc/free interface or with a garbage collector such as the [Boehm GC](http://www.hboehm.info/gc/).
 If we would like to use garbage collection, note that LLVM fully supports Accurate Garbage Collection including algorithms that move objects and need to scan/update the stack.
 * **debugger support** - LLVM supports generation of DWARF Debug info which is understood by common debuggers like GDB.
 Adding support for debug info is fairly straightforward.
 The best way to understand it is to compile some C/C++ code with "clang -g -O0" and taking a look at what it produces.